 Firstly, to improve the attributes and properties of the blockchain network Layer 1 solutions can be adapted to address such issues as reducing the block verification time or increasing the block size limit.
 From a layer 1 perspective, other options consist of Sharding, Segregated Witness (SEGWIT), and Directed Acrylic Graph (DAG), as described below.

 Sharding is relatively well known these days, and functions by creating ‘shards’ which are small manageable chunks of the network, which are the result of breaking down the blockchain network into smaller sections or chunks.
 These chunks of the network are then executed in parallel with one another.
 This in turn increases the network’s processing output, as each shard is responsible for handling a portion of the network’s transaction processing tasks.
 In essence, this is dividing the network into smaller parts increasing manageability.
 The beauty of this is that to achieve faster and more efficient transaction throughput, there is no need to rely on the performance of individual nodes anymore.
 Some of the blockchain projects currently deploying sharding are Ethereum 2.0, Polkadot, Zilliqa, Near, and Elrond.
-Finally, more detailed information on sharding can be found here.
+See blockchain sharding for more information.

 SEGWIT (Segregated Witness), is also a first layer option to increase blockchain scalability and is generally more prominent regarding Bitcoin and Litecoin.
 In essence, it is an improvement enhancement that reduces the size of storing transactions in a block.
 Basically, as the digital signature utilizes a high proportion of the total available space in a transaction, it reduces the size, resulting in increased storage space and capacity for transactions.